trevorjamesmartin/my-neovim/README.md

 ```

 The `Lazy` plugin manager will start automatically on the first run and install the configured plugins.
 After the installation is complete you can press `q` to close the `Lazy` UI and **you are ready to go**! `Lazy` will repeat this behavior if/when new plugins are added to the config.
 See [plugins-setup.lua](lua/my/plugins-setup.lua)

+### Fonts

+The `nvim-web-devicons` plugin provides file-type & folder icons that should be viewable in `:Neotree`.
+You may need to adjust your terminal font if they don't render.

+You can find a large selection of devicon friendly fonts at [Nerd Fonts](https://www.nerdfonts.com/).